 To really get the most out of your dining experience, use a credit card that earns extra rewards on eating out!
 Here are a few cards that can make your restaurant visits go even further:

-The Chase Sapphire Preferred® Card earns 2x points on all travel and dining and 1 point on everything else.
+The Chase Sapphire Preferred® Card earns 2X points on travel and dining at restaurants worldwide & 1 point per dollar spent on all other purchases.
 These points can be transferred to a number of frequent flyer and hotel loyalty programs, so you’ve got a lot of flexibility in how you can redeem them.
-This card currently has a 50,000 sign up bonus for new cardholders who spend $4,000 in the first 3 months.
+This card currently lets customers earn 50,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.

 The Final Word